-- > We obtained a schedule of athletics related capital expenditures made by athletics, the institution, and affiliated organizations during the reporting period. - > We obtained general ledger detail and compared to the total expenditures reported.
+- We obtained a schedule of athletics related capital expenditures made by athletics, the institution and affiliated organizations during the reporting period. - We obtained general ledger detail and compared to the total expenditures reported.
 We selected capital asset additions greater than \$25,000 and reconciled the recorded costs to supporting documentation.
 We recalculated totals.

-This agreed-upon procedures engagement was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-We were not engaged to, and did not, conduct an audit, the objective of which would be the expression of an opinion on the analysis of major revenue and expenditure accounts with variations greater than ten percent.
-Accordingly, we do not express such an opinion.
+We were engaged by the Athletic Department to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+We were not engaged to and did not, conduct an audit or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on the analysis of major revenue and expenditure accounts with variations greater than ten percent.
+Accordingly, we do not express such an opinion or conclusion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.